nus-cs2103-AY2223S2/tp/docs/team/weideteo.md

 Given below are my contributions to the project.

 * **Code contributed**:
-  * To be added soon
+  * Add and edit function
+  * Test cases for FileManager

 * **Enhancements to existing features**:
-  * To be added soon
+  * Done

 * **Documentation**:
   * User Guide:
-    * To be added soon
+    * Add in all related functions
+    * Ensure no grammar errors.
+    * User Friendly user guide.
   * Developer Guide:
-    * To be added soon
+    * To be done by next week

 * **Project management**:
-  * To be added soon
+  * Assist in allocating tasks.

 * **Community**:
   * To be added soon

 * **Tools**:
-  * To be added soon
+  * Intellij
+  * Sourcetree
+  * Github